dding79/Big-data-health-project/README.md

 #### Models
 1. Run the python run_mortality_prediction.py via the terminal in the folder where this repository is cloned.
 The model ran can be specified by command line arguments --model_type {'GLOBAL', 'MULTITASK'}.
+2. Define cohort type by specifying '--cohorts {'careunit', 'custom'}'.Indicates whether to use original cart units or clusters from GMM model for prediction.
+3. Specify cluster file names in argument '--cohort_filepath'.
     ```
     python run_mortality_prediction.py
     ```